Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

 Effective only if `sync` is set to true.
 The amount of time to wait for a response from Event Hub after a send operation, in milliseconds.

 Default: `10000`

-**_partition-count_**

-Optional.
-Effective only if `partition-key-expression` or `partition-key-extractor-name` is set.
-The partition size of Event Hub.

-Default: 1

-**_partition-key-extractor-name_**

-Optional.
-It is the name of a Bean, which implements interface `PartitionKeyExtractorStrategy`.
-`PartitionHandler#extractKey`, the partition handler will first use the `PartitionKeyExtractorStrategy#extractKey` method to apply the message to be sent to obtain the partition key value.

-Default: N/A

-**_partition-key-expression_**

-Optional.
-It is a SpEL expression that only applies to the message to be sent.
-When interface `PartitionKeyExtractorStrategy#extractKey` is not implemented, it will be called in the method `PartitionHandler#extractKey`.

-Default: N/A

 #### Event Hub Consumer Properties ####